Iain De Caestecker: Early life

 De Caestecker was born in Glasgow, Scotland.
 He is of Belgian descent through his paternal grandfather.
 He has a twin sister and two older brothers.
 His parents are both medical doctors.
 His mother, Dr Linda De Caestecker, is Director of Public Health (DPH) for NHS Greater Glasgow and Clyde, the largest health board in Scotland.
 She is an honorary professor at the University of Glasgow.

 Iain De Caestecker went to Hillhead Primary School.
 He completed an HND in Acting and Performance at Langside College.
+He is in a relationship with Irish actress Ann Skelly.

 Career

 De Caestecker made his professional acting debut in the BBC short film Billy and Zorba at the age of nine.
 This was followed by a minor role as a bully in the comedy horror film The Little Vampire.
-In 2010, De Caestecker made his television debut in serial drama Lip Service.
 The following year he first appeared as Adam Barlow in Coronation Street, the UK's longest-running and most-watched TV soap opera.
 He would appear in 54 episodes between 2001 and 2003 before the role was recast with an older actor.
+In 2010, De Caestecker appeared in serial drama Lip Service.

 He played the lead in BAFTA-winning BBC series The Fades and Young James Herriot; the latter earned him a nomination for a BAFTA Scotland for Best Actor/Actress – Television.

-Psychological horror film In Fear premiered at the 2013 Sundance Film Festival to rave reviews.
+The psychological horror film In Fear premiered at the 2013 Sundance Film Festival to rave reviews.
 That same year, De Caestecker appeared in Filth ("I'm a big fan of Irvine Welsh and [...]
 I got to play all my scenes with James McAvoy which meant a lot to me") and Not Another Happy Ending; the latter earned him his second BAFTA Scotland nomination, this time in the Best Actor/Actress – Film category.
 He also appeared in the music video for Gabrielle Aplin's song Please Don't Say You Love Me.